maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this lecture, Rinkiny covered the following topics:

-- Defined QI(X) and proved that it forms the "Quasi-isometry" group
+- Defined QI(X) and proved that it forms the Quasi-isometry group.
-- Proved quasi-isometry of groups with different generating sets and related results
+- Proved quasi-isometry of groups with different generating sets and related results.
-- Discussed relevant examples and additional properties
+- Discussed relevant examples and additional properties.
-- Established the definition, examples, and equivalence of growth functions
+- Established the definition, examples, and equivalence of growth functions.

 **Lecture Notes**: [Download](https://github.com/maltreanungkur/web/raw/main/documents/GGT_Lec6.pdf)<br>